zeusdeux/jimmy/Readme.md

 # How it works

-1. Generate route list relative to ./App/Routes/
+1. Generate route list relative to `App/Routes/`
 2. Generate route manifest from route list received from step 1.
 Its shape is `{ ReactRouterRoute: componentModule }` 3.
     - build `<Link></Link>` array
     - build `<Route />` array
-4. Render a map from route to index.html string for that route
+4. Render a map from react router route to `index.html` string for that route
 5. Generate `App/Main.js` using `makeMain` that contains all the imports and `<Link />` and `<Route />` jsx.
 This will be used as the entry point to make the client bundle.
 Therefore, it should have a call to `ReactDOM.hydrate` or `ReactDOM.render` (deprecated for SSR).